Mulgundawa To Monarto Biodiversity Links - Phase 3 Nature Project

 • Fencing a 52 hectare block of remnant mallee which has over 120 recently recorded flora species and important fauna populations

-• Guided revegetation tour in 2024 to inform interested landowners on a variety of approaches and techniques
+• Guided revegetation tours in 2024 and 2025 to inform interested landowners on a variety of approaches and techniques, and guided threatened flora walks to highlight different species of conservation status in the region.

 • A landscape approach to linking and involving landholders in the project area via site visits, planning and technical advice; with potential new sites being garnered through targeted approaches